chawlaj100/AI_Bioscope/README.md

 # AI_Bioscope

-### This repository will include a project on Text to Image Generation.
+### This repository will include project on Text to Image Generation.